Fix: Can’t Able to Enable Windows Firewall Service in Windows 10/11

 REG DELETE "HKLM\SOFTWARE\Policies\Microsoft\Windows Defender" /v DisableAntiSpyware

-1. Press the Windows key + R to open up a Run dialog box.
-Next, type ‘regedit’ and press Ctrl + Shift + Enter to open up the Registry Editor with admin access.
+1. Press Windows key + R, type regedit, and press Ctrl + Shift + Enter to open the Registry Editor with admin rights.

 Open Registry Editor

-2. Click Yes to grant admin access when prompted by the User Account Control (UAC)
+2. Click Yes if User Account Control prompts you.

 Access the Permissions

-5. Click on Add (under Group or user names) on the Security tab.
+5. Click Add under Group or user names on the Security tab.

 Access the Everyone tab